vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_shader_code.md

 nav_order: 5
 ---

 Lets now write the code necesary for our compute shader.
 We will begin with a very simple shader that has an image as input, and writes a color to it, based on the thread ID, forming a gradient.
+This one is already on the code, in the shaders folder.
+From now on, all the shaders we add will go into that folder as the CMake script will build them.

+gradient.comp
 ```c
 //GLSL version to use
 #version 460